bigfirellc/wezzer/readme.md

 Wednesday Night: Partly cloudy, with a low around 52.
 West southwest wind 0 to 10 mph.
 Thursday: Sunny, with a high near 71.
 West southwest wind 0 to 5 mph
 ```

+## Roadmap

+You're looking at Wezzer 0.1.
+Future releases might look better or have more options.
+I'm toying with the idea of making a cross-platform GUI version called Gwezzer, but that's a bit further down the road.